Golden Horde: Talabuga (1287–1291)

+Toqta–Nogai Conflict (1291–1299)

+Andrey, accompanied by a number of Rostov princes and the bishop of Rostov, went to Toqta to renew his patent and complain about Dmitry.
+Mikhail Yaroslavich was summoned to appear before Nogai in Sarai, where he chose to side with Nogai and went to him instead for confirmation of his throne, while Dmitry refused to appear, considering himself to be a vassal of Nogai.
+Daniel, Alexander Nevsky's youngest son, failed to appear at the court of Toqta.
+The division of the authority of the Golden Horde led to the creation of two rival groups of Russian princes.
+Toqta attempted to reassert his authority over northern Russia; he confirmed Andrey as the grand prince and authorized him to depose Dmitry, who refused to surrender his throne.
+Toqta sent a punitive expedition led by his brother, Dyuden, to punish those stubborn subjects, leading to the sacking of a number of cities in 1293, including Vladimir and Moscow, finally forcing Dmitry to abdicate.
+Only the city of Tver offered stiff resistance to the Mongol invaders, leading to another Mongol army being sent to attack the city.
+Nogai did not choose to intervene in Russian affairs but was concerned by Toqta's actions; he found it necessary to remind Toqta that he still held supreme power in the affairs of the Golden Horde and consequently sent his senior wife to Toqta in 1293, where she was received with due honor.
+In the same year, Nogai sent an army to Serbia and forced the king to acknowledge himself as a vassal.

 Nogai's daughter married a son of Kublai's niece, Kelmish, who was wife of a Qongirat general of the Golden Horde.
 Nogai was angry with Kelmish's family because her Buddhist son despised his Muslim daughter.
 For this reason, he demanded Toqta send Kelmish's husband to him.
-Nogai's independent actions related to Rus' princes and foreign merchants had already annoyed Toqta.
+Nogai's independent actions relating to Russian affairs and foreign merchants had already irritated Toqta.
 Toqta thus refused and declared war on Nogai.
 Toqta was defeated in their first battle.
-Nogai's army turned their attention to Caffa and Soldaia, looting both cities..
+Nogai's army turned their attention to Caffa and Soldaia, looting both cities.
 Within two years, Toqta returned and killed Nogai in 1299 at the Kagamlik, near the Dnieper.
 Toqta had his son stationed troops in Saqchi and along the Danube as far as the Iron Gate.
 Nogai's son Chaka of Bulgaria, first escaped to the Alans, and then Bulgaria where he briefly ruled as emperor before he was murdered by Theodore Svetoslav on the orders of Toqta.